Klgibsonjr/ken-gibson-portfolio/README.md

 # ken-gibson-portfolio

-Thisi project was designed to create a professional portfolio.
+This is project was designed to create a professional portfolio.